A Day trip from Dubrovnik to Mostar

 Great selection of cocktails and pretty close to the old town.
 Fun place to spend some time watching the world go by.

 Sitting at the foot of Stari Most, this is a great little spot.
 The coffee is good and the service is decent.
-Bosnian coffee is definitely something you must experience on you trip to Mostar,
+Bosnian coffee is definitely something you must experience on you trip to Mostar, and the view here is stunning.

 When is the Best Time to visit Mostar from Dubrovnik?